dalalsoham/crackvash/README.md

 It first loads all the combinations from the 4digits.txt file and randomizes it.
 After that, it loads all the combinations into a queue so that multi-threading can be used.
 Then, it just tries all of them until one is matched.

 The brute-force can take 20 seconds if you are lucky or can also extend up to 2-3 minutes.
 But if you have a fast internet connection, I promise it won't take much longer than that.

-Then brute-force can take 20 seconds if you are lucky or can also extend upto 3-4 minutes.
-But if you have a fast internet connection, I promise it wont take much longer than that.